prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 ### pbjs.getEvents() ⇒ `Array`

 The methods `onEvent` and `offEvent` are provided for you to register a callback to handle a Prebid.js event.

-While the method `getEvents` returns a copy of all emitted events.
+The `getEvents` method returns a copy of all emitted events.

 The optional `id` parameter provides more finely-grained event callback registration.
 This makes it possible to register callback